 In this paper we have proposed an approach to nonparametrically estimate linear models with independent latent variables.
 The method is based on matching predicted values from the model to the empirical observations.
 We have provided a simple algorithm for computation, and established consistency.
-We have also documented remarkable performance of our nonparametric estimator in small samples, and we have used it to shed new light on the cyclicality of permanent and transitory shocks to income and wages in the US.
-An important question for future work will be to characterize rates of convergence and asymptotically valid confidence sets for our estimator.
+We have also documented good performance of our estimator in small samples, and we have used it to shed new light on the cyclicality of permanent and transitory shocks to income and wages in the US.
+An important question for future work will be to characterize rates of convergence and confidence sets.